thecornisians/Bootstrap-Landing-Page/README.md

 **Tech used:** HTML, Bootstrap

 Used Bootstrap to build a test landing page.

 ## Optimizations

 Improve the UI feature.
+And add javascript to build out the responsive features

 ## Lessons Learned: